-The experimental tests at lowered ambient temperatures were carried out at the station in the climate chamber located in the Climate and Combustion Engine Testing Station of the Motor Vehicle Laboratory in the Military University of Technology (Fig. 1).
-The cooling system of the chamber is able to lower the air temperature down to $-45^{\circ}$ C.
+The experimental tests at lowered ambient temperatures were carried out at the station in the climate chamber located in the Climate and Combustion Engine Testing Station of the Motor Vehicle Laboratory in the Military University of Technology (fig. 1).
+The cooling system of the chamber is able to lower the air temperature down to -45° C.

 Fig. 1.
-Testing station with 4CT90 engine and insulated catalytic reactor in the climate chamber
+Testing station in the climate chamber